FreeCAD/FreeCAD-documentation/wiki/FEM_Analysis.md

 ## Scripting

-most code here is depreciated in 0.17.
+most code here is deprecated in 0.17.

 -   new analysis